CHiP-Lab/mXBI/README.md

 ## How to reproduce the plots:
 ### Installation of required software
-1. Set up a python 3.9 environment (Figure 5, in a separate folder, requires python 3.6)
+1. Set up a python 3.9 environment
 2. Install the following modules:
    1. seaborn 0.11.1
    2. pingouin 0.3.12
-   3. psignifit 0.1 (only for Figure 5 and in a separate python environment)
+   3. psignifit 0.1 (via: pip install https://github.com/wichmann-lab/python-psignifit/zipball/master)

-   Note: other used modules, native to python 3.9 (e.g. string), are not listed.

 ### Running of scripts to recreate each figure